Gozala/workspace/pages/Service as a DAG.md

   # Every store entry is a state machine and it can be in one of the following states
   type union StoreStatus {
-     # User can write a request
+     # When user submits 'dag/put' command it will appears as queued
-     | Request<StoreRequest> "queued"
+     | Receipt<Store, StoreQueued, unit> "queued"

-     # System can update state from Request to Pending providing
+     # System MAY update state from "queued" to "pending" in order to
-     # presigned URL allowing user to complete store request.
+     # provide presigned upload URL for user to complete the task.
-     | Receipt<StoreRequest, StorePending, unit> "pending"
+     | Receipt<Store, StorePending, unit> "pending"

-     # System can update state from Request or Pending to Done
+     # System MAY update state from "queued" or "pending" to "done".
-     | Receipt<StoreRequest, StoreDone, StorePending> "done"
+     | Receipt<Store, StoreDone, StorePending> "done"

-     # System can update state from Pending to Expired
+     # System MAY update state from "pending" to "expired" if upload
+     # is not complete.
+User may submit another store request to retry.
-     | Receipt<StoreRequest, StoreExpired, StorePending> "expried"
+     | Receipt<Store, StoreExpired, StorePending> "expried"

-     # System can update state from Request or Pending to Failed
+     # System MAY update state from "queued" or "pending" to "failed"
+     # e.g if space is out of storage ran out of storage capacity.
-     | Receipt<StoreRequest, StoreFailed, StorePending> "failed"
+     | Receipt<Store, StoreFailed, StorePending> "failed"
   } representation keyed

-  type Request union {
+  type Request<Value> union {
-    | "dag/put"
+    Task<{ path IPLDPath value Value }> | "dag/put"
   } representation inline

   # Initial state
-  type struct StoreRequest {
+  type struct Store {
     link &CAR
     size Int
     origin optional &CAR